JeevalShah/ElectricityAccessVisualizationProject/README.md

 ## Machine Learning Model Development

-In this project, the dataset was used to build
+In this project, the dataset was used to build Ridge, Lasso and Linear regression models.
+This three models powers the Streamlit App, which makes prediction by taking the average of the predictions from the three models.

-insert visual here
+## Model Deployment and Forecasting Electricity Access (2021-2030)

-# Model Deployment and Forecasting Electricity Access (2021-2030)
+The models was deployed as a Streamlit App.
+Below is the link to the app: https://electricityaccess.streamlit.app/

 # Results and Discussion